15 Home Remedies for Cough During Pregnancy

 Looking for home remedies for dry coughs during pregnancy?
 Then, ginger is a good option.
 Dry coughs are a real nuisance, as they do not produce any phlegm.
 In short, they do no good, unlike other coughs, which remove unwanted phlegm from our bodies.
 These coughs are caused due to viral infections and allergies.
 Ginger reduces phlegm and inflammation.
 The best way to have ginger is in the form of ginger tea.
 Bring two glasses of water to a boil, add two spoons of grated ginger, and steep for 15 minutes.
 Once it cools down a bit, add some honey and drink.

-We’ve all heard the phrase ‘Prevention is Better Than Cure’, and this stands true, during pregnancy more than ever.
-With a developing baby relying on you for nourishment and care, strengthening your immune system and leading to both you and your baby being healthier.
-Here’s how you can boost your immune system to prevent problems like cold and cough, etc.
+We’ve all heard the phrase ‘Prevention is Better Than Cure’, which is more true during pregnancy than ever.
+A developing baby relies on you for nourishment and care; therefore, strengthening your immune system is extremely important to keep your baby safe.
+Here’s how you can boost your immune system to prevent problems like colds, coughs, etc.

 2. Stay Hydrated